 2. Sign up for an in-home or virtual Energy assessment with an Energy Specialist here.

-Through this program, an Energy Specialist will come to your home at no cost for an assessment visit lasting approximately 1.5 to 2.5 hours.
-During the assessment they will:
+As part of a typical in-home Energy Assessment, an Energy Specialist will come to your home at no cost.
+The process takes approximately 1.5 to 2.5 hours.
+You also have the option to schedule a virtual assessment.
+During the assessment the specialist will:

 - Examine your heating and insulation systems